Great Wall Wingle 7

-The Great Wall Wingle 7 (风骏) is a pickup truck manufactured by the Chinese company Great Wall Motors since 2018.
+The Great Wall Wingle 7 (风骏) is a full-size pickup truck manufactured by the Chinese company Great Wall Motors since 2018.

 Overview

 The Wingle 7 is equipped with a two-liter 143 hp diesel engine, a six-speed manual transmission and all-wheel drive with a Borg Warner transfer case with a downshift and a forced locking rear differential.
 The cargo bed dimensions is 1680x1460x480 mm.
 The pickup itself is almost 5.4 meters long, and its carrying capacity is 975 kg.